 What is the Illinois Tax Credit Scholarship Program?

 The Illinois Tax Credit Scholarship Program, made possible by the Illinois Invest in Kids Act, provides donors a unique opportunity to contribute to scholarships that help lower-income families send their children to private schools — while reducing their own tax bill on dollars otherwise owed to the state.
-Glenwood Academy has been approved by the Illinois Department of Revenue to participate as a Scholarship Granting Organization (SGO) through this program, which means your donations can support Glenwood Academy.
+Glenwood Academy has been approved by the Illinois Department of Revenue to participate in this program, which means your donations can support Glenwood Academy.

 I want to invest in Glenwood students.
 Where do I sign up?